-- The battery cannot be charged if the aircraft is powered on and the aircraft cannot be powered on during charging. - DO NOT charge an Intelligent Flight Battery immediately after flight as the temperature may be too high.
+- The battery cannot be charged if the aircraft is powered on. - DO NOT charge an Intelligent Flight Battery immediately after flight as the temperature may be too high.
 Wait until it cools down to room temperature before charging again. - The charger stops charging the battery if the battery cell temperature is not within the operating range of 5° to 40° C (41° to 104° F).
-The ideal charging temperature is 22° to 28° C (71.6° to 82.4° F). - The Battery Charging Hub (not included) can charge up to three batteries.
-Visit the official DJI Online Store for more information about the Battery Charging Hub. - Fully charge the battery at least once every three months to maintain battery health. - If the firmware has been updated to v1.1.0.0 or above, it is recommended to use a QC2.0 or PD2.0 USB charger to charge.
-DJI does not take any responsibility for damage caused by using a charger that does not that meet the specified requirements. - χ̈́. - When using the DJI 18W USB charger, the charging time is approximately 1 hour and 22 minutes. - It is recommended to discharge the Intelligent Flight Batteries to 30% or lower during transport or storage.
-This can be done by flying the aircraft outdoors until the battery level is less than 30%.
+The ideal charging temperature is 22° to 28° C (71.6° to 82.4° F). - Fully charge the battery at least once every three months to maintain battery health. - It is recommended to use a QC2.0 or PD2.0 USB charger to charge.
+DJI does not take any responsibility for damage caused by using a charger that does not that meet the specified requirements.

+- When using the DJI 18W USB charger, the charging time is approximately 1 hour and 22 minutes. - It is recommended to discharge the Intelligent Flight Batteries to 30% or lower during transport or storage.
+This can be done by flying the aircraft outdoors until the battery level is less than 30%. - The Battery Charging Hub can charge up to three batteries.
+Visit the official DJI Online Store for more information about the Battery Charging Hub.